hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 {% include image.html url="/assets/img/burl.jpg" description="Bruno's previous project" %}

-My brother Bruno had previously built a coffee table out of a burl, and he gave me a hand particularly with this part of the project.
-Apart from lots of advice and lending me a lot of tools, he helped me with the mould and epoxy pouring, which sounds like it was the hardest part of his coffee table.
+My brother Bruno had previously built a coffee table out of a burl (a burl is to a tree what a tumour is to an animal).
+Bruno gave me a hand with my project &ndash; apart from lots of advice and lending me a lot of tools, he helped me with the mould and epoxy pouring, which sounds like it was the hardest part of his coffee table.

 ## Cleaning and preparing